singleron-RD/CeleScope/docs/CONTRIBUTING.md

 # W0105 (String statement has no effect)
 # W0511 TODO!
 # E1130 bad operand type for unary ~: _isnan (invalid-unary-operand-type)
-# W0212 Access to a protected member _option_string_actions of a client class (protected-access)
+# W0212 protected-access
+# W0221 arguments-differ
-pylint --disable=all --enable=E,W --disable=W1618,E1101,W1633,W1619,W0105,W0511,E1130,W0212 --jobs=8 celescope
+pylint --disable=all --enable=E,W --disable=W1618,E1101,W1633,W1619,W0105,W0511,E1130,W0212,W0221 --jobs=2 celescope
 ```
 Your code should be rated at 10(i.e. no error or warning).

+## Add a new assay

+1. Add the assay in `celescope.__init__.ASSAY_LIST` .
+If the assay is ready to be released, add it to `RELEASED_ASSAYS`.
+2. Create a submodule under celescope with the exact assay name.
+3. Add new steps under this submodule(folder).

-## Write a new step
+## Add a new step for an assay
 When you add a new step, you need to

-  - Create a step class which inherit from `celescope.tools.step.Step`.
+  - Create a class which inherit from `celescope.tools.step.Step`.

-  - Create a function with the same name of the module.
+  - Create a function with the same name as the module(file name).
 The main function `celescope` uses this function to run each step.

   - Create a parser function with the name `get_opts_{module_name}`. `celescope` command line interface uses this function.
 The `sub_program` argument in this function hides all the arguments that you do not want to show in the `multi_{assay}` interface.

+  - If a HTML report is needed, you need to add `{assay}/base.html` in `celescope/templates`.
+Take a look at `celescope/rna/base.html`.

 For example, in `celescope.tools.cutadapt`: